-- 1. On new installations, the Utility will provide onsite evaluation and/or inspection of plans in order to determine the type of backflow preventer, if any, that will be required, will issue permit, and perform inspection and testing. - 2.
-For premises existing prior to the start of this program, the Department will perform evaluations and inspection of plans and/or premises and inform the owner by letter of any corrective action deemed necessary, the method of achieving the correction, and the time allowed for the correction to be made.
-Ordinarily, ninety (90) days will be shortened depending upon the degree of hazard involved and the history of the device(s) in question. - 3.
-The Utility will not allow any cross connections to remain unless it is protected by an approved backflow preventer for which a permit has been issued and which will be regularly tested to insure satisfactory operation.
+- 1. On new installations, the Utility will provide on-site evaluation and/or inspection of plans in order to determine the type of backflow preventer, if any, that will be required, will issue a permit, and perform inspection and testing. - 2.
+For premises existing prior to the start of this program, the Utility will perform evaluations and inspections of plans and/or premises and inform the owner by letter of any corrective action deemed necessary, the method of achieving the correction, and the time allowed for the correction to be made.
+Ordinarily, ninety (90) days will be shortened depending upon the degree of hazard involved and the history of the device in question. - 3.
+The Utility will not allow any cross-connection to remain unless it is protected by an approved backflow preventer for which a permit has been issued and which will be regularly tested to insure satisfactory operation.

-- 4. The Utility shall inform the Owner by letter of any failure to comply, within ten (10) working days of the first inspection.
+- 4. The Utility shall inform the Property Owner by letter, within ten (10) working days of the first inspection, of any failure to comply.
 The Utility will allow an additional fifteen (15) days for the correction.
-In the event the Owner fails to comply with necessary correction by the time of the second re-inspection, the Utility will inform the Owner by letter that the water service to the Owner's premises will be terminated within a period not to exceed five (5) days.
-In the event that the Owner informs the Utility of extenuating circumstances as to why the correction has not been made, a time extension may be granted by the Utility but in no case will exceed an additional thirty (30) days. - 5.
+In the event the Property Owner fails to comply with necessary correction by the time of the second re-inspection, the Utility will inform the Property Owner by letter that the water service to the Property Owner's premises will be terminated within a period not to exceed five (5) days.
+In the event the Property Owner informs the Utility in writing of extenuating circumstances as to why the correction has not been made, a time extension may be granted by the Utility, but in no case will this extension exceed an additional thirty (30) days. - 5.
 If the Utility determines at any time that a serious threat to the public health exists, the water service will be terminated immediately. - 6.
 The Utility shall have on file a list of Private Contractors who are certified backflow device testers.
-All charges for these tests will be paid by the Owner of the building or property. - 7.
-The Utility will begin initial premise inspections to determine the nature of existing or potential hazards, during the calendar 1995.
-Initial focus will be on high hazard areas.
+All charges for these tests will be paid by the Property Owner.

-B. Owner
+B. Property Owner